stffrd/partypack/README.md

  - `npm run develop` starts your development server at `localhost:3000` and runs a hot reload whenever you update files in your `src` directory

- - `npm run dev-build` outputs your bundled scripts into the `build/` folder under `bundle.js`
+ - `npm run build-dev` outputs your bundled scripts into the `build/` folder under `bundle.js`
- - `npm run prod-build` outputs your bundled scripts into the `build/` folder that are now minified and optimized for your application.
+ - `npm run build-prod` outputs your bundled scripts into the `build/` folder that are now minified and optimized for your application.

  At the end of the day you'll reference your bundle in your HTML like so: